micseydel/tinker-starter-vault/README.md

 		- I was prompted, but: Cmd+, for settings, search "plugins"
 	- Setup Scala SDK (as prompted)
 		- Download 2.12.20
-		- (sorry for no screenshots)
+		- [ ] ==(Reader: please consider adding a screenshot!)==
 	- File > Project stucture (or Cmd+;)
 		- Set Java SDK to version 17
 			- ![[Pasted image 20240922144608.png]]
 			- *My first go-through, it was in "Detected SDKs"*
 	- Load sbt Project (as prompted)
-- PyCharm is better for the Python code, but the Python gets fewer updates
+- PyCharm is better for the Python code, but the Python code gets fewer updates so 🤷

 # Python setup